 Solefield achieved a national Wellbeing Award for Schools for work in pastoral care and wellbeing.
 The school’s outstanding wellbeing initiatives were praised for their focus on raising awareness of the importance of mental health and for providing pupils with skills to help them take on the challenges and opportunities of the modern world.
 The award is the culmination of 15 months of very hard work by our Change Team of Mrs Glennon-Cousins, Mrs Mack, Miss Adams and Mr Bowden, led by Mrs Koheji.
 Pupils, parents and governors have also been an important part of this team.

 The award is given by Optimus, in conjunction with the National Children’s Bureau.
 It is a tough one to get as it is nationally recognised.
 Reigate Grammar School and Sevenoaks School are amongst other proud recipients.
-We are the first independent boys' school across the whole of the UK to have achieved the Wellbeing Award.
-The verifier was very complimentary about how well we encourage boys to talk about their feelings and how unusual this can be in schools.
+We are one of the first independent school across the whole of the UK to have achieved the Wellbeing Award.
+The verifier was very complimentary about how well we encourage pupils to talk about their feelings and how unusual this can be in schools.

 The Solefield Change Team and Wellbeing Committee, made up of staff, pupils, parents and governors (and dogs!) have really put wellbeing at the heart of all that we do and improved this in every aspect of school life.